randypitcherii/pipe_of_the_living_dead/README.md

 ## **Why Is This Difficult**

--Individually tagged pipe (durability issues, high $)
+-Individually tagged pipe not feasible (RFID tag durability issues, high $, difficult to justify)

 -Pipe racks are not even or uniform and the pipe is layered